emiliorizzo/video_data/README.md

   -description: Video Description
   -duration: Video duration in seconds

+## Instalation

+  - Install as any module and enable it (video_data)
+  - To use tokens enable video_data_token module
+  - Go to admin/config/media/video_data and set your Youtube KEY API

 ## Example - Node Title form Video Title

  - Download and install video_data module
  - Enable video_data and video_data_token modules
- - Download and install auto_entity_label
+ - Download and install auto_entitylabel - https://www.drupal.org/project/auto_entitylabel
  - Create a Content Type (ex: "videos")
  - Add a text field or a  video_embed_field (ej "video_link")
  - Goto admin/config/media/video_data and select the field name (in this case "video_link")